How Much do Translators Earn?

 On most jobs, I average between $40–80 an hour.
 The PDF attached below lists standard rates you can earn in the language field.

 Last week I signed my first 5-figure contract, and it's not even for translating!
 It's for spot-checking someone else's translation of rather massive work, meaning it's hard but fast work.

 As a medical interpreter, you can make $50–100 per session, which should take about an hour, including the preparation.
 Court translators earn about the same.

 Translating text, you can make anywhere from $.05 to $.20 per word, depending on the language used, area of expertise, reputation, and client size.

-As a personal interpreter, you can make the same rates, plus tips.
+You can make the same rates, plus tips as a personal interpreter.
 I was once offered a $10,000 bonus for helping a client navigate medical insurance and settle a $110,000 bill.
 The whole progress took only a few hours a month for five months.

 Government linguists also earn upward of $60,000 a year, depending on their language set, area of expertise, and whether or not they have a security clearance.
 The average is closer to $100,000.

 As a written translator, you can make around $1,000 a week — or more, or less — depending on how much work you have coming in and how well you manage your time.
 This might be translating one 30+ page legal contract or several chapters from a biography.

 As a summary transcriptionist, you can make $20–50+ an hour watching shows, writing a summary, and noting pertinent facts.

 As an editor or fact-checker, you can make between $30-$50 an hour, depending on the language and the project's urgency.